 While I do consider photography an art, I don’t think of myself as an artist.
 I tend to be too analytical for that.
 Maybe an “Image Capture Engineer” ;) ?
 I rarely shoot for “feeling”, but more often for something others might not see.
 Or just to capture a moment in time.

-I have only been “into” digital photography for about three years now after many, many years (35+) shooting up lots of film.
+I have only been “into” digital photography for a few years now after many, many years (35+) shooting up lots of film.
 While photography is no longer how I make a living (being a Quality Engineer for a medical device company pays much better), I still like to shoot and share.

 Most of my pics here are “as shot”, meaning no, or little, cropping, and little electronic enhancement other than to click the “AutoBalance” button.
 Maybe just a little boost in contrast (OK, once in a while a big boost in contrast), or conversion to b&w.
 What I really want is for you to see what I shot, not something I created, although I do occasionally play around and throw some effects at a picture to see what I come up with.
 A wise woman once told me “Find play value in all you do”.
 That’s a theme I try to carry into my photography; I don’t take it too seriously.
 I do it because photography is my first true love.
 If I happen to make a few bucks now and then that’s cool, but not why I’m doing it.
 And if I can make you stop and say “hmmm”, even better.
 Let me know what you think, I love to hear from people who have looked at my work.